Douglas Cameron (broadcaster): Career

 As part of LBC's 30th anniversary in 2003, Holness and Cameron reunited on LBC News 1152 to present a one-off two-hour breakfast show on 2 September between 8 and 10am.
 In October 2013, Cameron made a one-off return to the airwaves, reading the 8am news bulletin on Nick Ferrari's LBC 97.3 breakfast programme in celebration of LBC's 40 years on air.

 Personal life

-Cameron was born in Scotland, where he lived in Bearsden and worked as an accountant in Edinburgh before embarking on his career in broadcasting.
+Cameron lived in Bearsden before embarking on a career in broadcasting.
 He moved to London in 1964, initially settling in Kenton with his wife Marjorie (née Peat), a former singer and radiographer, before moving to Northwood in 1973.
 The couple have a son, Michael (born c.
 1965), and a daughter, Judith Rose (born c.
 1968).

 Cameron has been involved in local events, such as presenting awards, hospital open days, opening fetes and commentating on the Hillingdon half-marathon.
-He made a guest broadcast on Northwick Park's hospital radio station, Radio Northwick, in 1972 on a visit to friend Alfie Bass.
+He made a guest broadcast on Northwick Park's hospital radio station, Radio Northwick, in 1972 on a visit to see friend Alfie Bass.